aysucengiz/CENG795/blogs/blogblogblogblog.md

 ## Checkerboard
 This is quite cute compared to the image texture.
 Holds a black colour, a white colour, scale and offset.
 Has a `IsOnWhite` function that is called by texture colour function.
 Look at the beauty, the simplicity.
-Even I did not make any mistakes here.
-Though the algortihm was given in the homework pdf so maybe that is why :)
+I of course managed to make a mistake.

 ```c++
 Color CheckerTexture::TextureColor(const Vertex& vert, Texel& tex)
 {